Charlotte Casiraghi: Education

 From the ages of two to six, Casiraghi attended Les Dames de Saint Maur, which is part of the Catholic schools of François d'Assise Nicolas Barré in Monaco.
 At the age of six, she moved on to the École de la République (state school system) in Saint-Rémy-de-Provence.
 From 2000 to 2004 she attended the Lycée François-Couperin, Fontainebleau.

-She obtained an "excellent" (in French: très bien, the highest possible) mark on her baccalaureate exam in July 2004.
-After passing her bac, she enrolled in the hypokhâgne and khâgne course at the Lycée Fénelon, in St-Germain-des-Près, Paris, in the hope of entering the École normale supérieure (Paris).
+She obtained her baccalaureate exam in July 2004 with summa cum laude.
+She then enrolled in the hypokhâgne and khâgne course at the Lycée Fénelon, in St-Germain-des-Près, Paris, in the hope of entering the École normale supérieure (Paris).
 She took the written entrance exam for ENS in June 2006, but failed to make the list of candidates eligible to proceed to the oral exam.

-In 2007, Casiraghi earned a License of Philosophy (B.A.) from the University of Paris IV: Paris-Sorbonne; Casiraghi completed two internships, firstly with the publishing house of Robert Laffont in Paris, and then later from October 2007 with the Sunday magazine supplement of The Independent newspaper of London.
-In 2018, Casiraghi told Clara Le Fort of Billionaire magazine: "I continued studying philosophy while at the Sciences Po Doctoral School."
+In 2007, Casiraghi earned a Licence de Philosophie (B.A.) from the University of Paris IV: Paris-Sorbonne; She completed two internships, firstly with the publishing house of Robert Laffont in Paris, and then later from October 2007 with the Sunday magazine supplement of The Independent newspaper of London.
+In 2018, she told Clara Le Fort of Billionaire magazine: "I continued studying philosophy while at the Sciences Po Doctoral School."
+Casiraghi furthered her studies at the Catholic University of Paris.

 Career

 Fashion and modelling

 In 2010, Casiraghi became the official ambassador for the equestrian collections of Gucci.
 In 2014, she became the face of Gucci Cosmetics.
 Casiraghi modelled for Yves Saint Laurent's campaign for its Fall 2018 collection, giving it the hashtag #YSL15.
-Casiraghi was photographed by David Sims to be the face of the campaign.
+She was photographed by David Sims as the face of the campaign.

-Casiraghi modeled for the lens of Collier Schorr in the eighth issue of System magazine.
-In a gender fluid framework, Casiraghi modeled clothing from the Gucci menswear line.
-On 22 December 2020, Casiraghi became the brand ambassador of Chanel.
+Casiraghi modeled for photographer Collier Schorr in the eighth issue of System magazine.
+In a gender fluid framework, she modeled clothing from the Gucci menswear line.
+On 22 December 2020, she became the brand ambassador of Chanel.
 She was the global face for Chanel's Spring/Summer 2021 campaign.

 In 2018, Casiraghi collaborated with Montblanc on a line of jewellery called Les Aimants and inspired by Nancy Cunard.